Days

 • You can choose to work within a variety of industries

-However, in order to be a successful project management consultant you must have extensive experience and expertise in order to show credibility.
+However, to be a successful project management consultant you must have extensive experience and expertise to show credibility.

 3. Project Portfolio Manager